Speaker Biographies and Sessions Information

 Biography: J.M.
 (Jeanette) Dover writes fantasy stories for young adults of all ages.
 Finding Atlantis was published by Evil Alter Ego Press in 2018.
 It is an Aurora Award finalist and has received Five Stars from Readers’ Favorite.
 Return to Atlantis, the second book in the Atlantis trilogy, will be published in March 2020.

 Crafting Great Villains

 Workshop: Every great villain is the hero of their own story!
 Come and learn how to make your own villains who are so awesome that you'll love them more than the heroes (Well, almost)

 Biography: Adam Dreece is an author with a lot of passionate for telling stories and helping others unleash their stories.
 Known best for his steampunk and fairy tale books (The Yellow Hoods) and his high-action dark fantasy post-apocalyptic series (The Wizard Killer), Adam is working on an all new over-the-top space series.

 Presenter: Susan Forest

 Biography: Three-time Aurora Award finalist, Susan writes SF, fantasy and horror.
-Her stories have appeared in Asimov’s, Analog, OnSPEC and her collection, Immunity to Strange Tales, among others.
+Her stories have appeared in Asimov’s and Analog, among others.
 Her YA Novel, The Dragon Prince, won the Children's Book Choice Award, and her next fantasy, Bursts of Fire, first of a seven book series, came out in 2019 from Laksa Media.
 Website: speculative-fiction.ca.